markmi/acpphint/README.md

 - Add RAM and time *.gp files for plotting some of the benchmarking cases.

+Added later:
+- Add the *.gp and *.png for a basic 7950X3D plot for 8 locked down threads (and single-threaded for scale).

+- Add material in Some_accphint_curves_with_notes.md
+  material that uses the added plot (.png file).

 ###### [0.1.35] 2023-Jul-01         . . .
 2023-???-?? (final)
 Additions